Wintellect/MSLearn/Introduction to Bash/includes/8-summary.md

 	- `wuauclt.exe /updatenow`

 1. The correct syntax for a Bash command is:
-	- command, comment, opinion
+	- command, comments, opinions
-	- argument, command, options
+	- arguments, command, options
-	- command, options, argument
+	- command, options, arguments
-	- su command, options, arguments
+	- `su` command, options, arguments

 1. Which of the below is not a Linux/Bash wildcard?
 	- \#